 - You want to understand modern Japanese history as part of your trip.

-- You want a day that combines a major historical site with one of Japan’s most scenic islands.
+- You want one day that combines a major historical site with one of Japan’s most scenic island settings.

 - You are comfortable with a day that begins in a reflective museum setting and ends in a more relaxed, scenic one.